curl/everything-curl/building-tls.md

 ## configure

-Below, you'll learn how to tell configure to use the different libraries.
+Below, you will learn how to tell configure to use the different libraries.
 Note that for all libraries except OpenSSL and its siblings, you must *disable* the check for OpenSSL by using `--without-ssl`.

 ### OpenSSL, BoringSSL, libressl